laudspeaker/laudspeaker-posthog-plugin/README.md

  - provide `[your_server's_url]/events/posthog` for `Lauspeaker URL` (or if using our hosted plan just use `app.laudspeaker.com/events/posthog`).
 The other fields are optional
  - Then enable the plugin and you should start seeing events sent to laudspeaker.

+ - For a full tutorial on using laudspeaker with posthog check out our documentation.
+Where we go through an example!

 ### License